Fed's Lockhart says weak demand puts rate hike timetable in doubt

 JACKSON Miss (Reuters) - Atlanta Federal Reserve bank president Dennis Lockhart said the U.S. economy is still hampered by weak demand at home and internationally, potentially pushing the need to raise interest rates later into next year.

-The forces that could weigh on the U.S. recovery include the recent run-up in the value of the dollar and the potential that could choke exports, Lockhart said, becoming the latest in a series of Fed officials this week to cite concern about currency appreciation.
+The spectrum of forces potentially weighing on the U.S. recovery include the recent run-up in the value of the dollar and the potential that could choke off exports, Lockhart said, becoming the latest in a series of Fed officials this week to cite concern about currency appreciation.

 Even though economic growth appears to be holding up at around 3 percent on an annual basis, Lockhart said consumer spending remains weak, wage growth is slow, and continued troubles in Europe have added to concerns about the global economy.

-Taken together, that could weigh on the Fed’s progress in raising inflation toward its two percent target and require more patience from the central bank in deciding when to begin its first rate tightening cycle in a decade.
+Taken together, that could particularly weigh on the Fed’s progress in raising inflation toward its two percent target.

 Labor markets are steadily but only slowly tightening, he said, with what he regards as full employment only coming in late 2016 or early 2017.

-Lockhart’s comments give an important insight to the views of Fed centrists over when and how fast to raise interest rates that have been near zero for six years.
-His remarks appear to buttress those made by other Fed officials this week, such as Chicago Fed President Charles Evans, who feel the Fed needs to be sure the economy can handle any rate hike without slipping backwards.
+Lockhart’s comments add an important centrist voice to a debate that is intensifying at the Fed over when and how fast to begin raising interest rates that have been near zero for six years.
+His remarks appear to strengthen other comments made this week by those, such as Chicago Fed President Charles Evans, who feel the Fed needs to be sure the economy can handle any rate hike without slipping backwards.
 That line of argument is thought to be favored by Fed chair Janet Yellen as well.

 Lockhart does not currently have a vote on the Fed’s policy-setting committee.
 But he is among the four regional bank presidents who rotate onto it next year - as is Evans.